 Other side effects of buprenorphine are similar to those of other opioids, including headache, abdominal discomfort, nausea, flushing, constipation, and insomnia.

 Buprenorphine can be safely initiated at home

-The success of buprenorphine is similar whether it is started in an office setting or at home.17-19
+The medication's success is similar whether it is started in the office or at home.
+17-19